-From the regression results in can be predicted that with an increase in revenue (above €140m) of 1m cost increases by €0.57m with a relatively good probability.
+From the regression results, it can be predicted that with an increase in revenue (above €140 m) of 1 m cost increases by €0.57 m with a relatively good probability.

 The most uncertain part of the analysis is estimating the impact of the new stadium.
-In the 2009/2010 season about 8% of revenue (€14m) came from match day revenue.
-Although management has indicated that it estimates the impact on revenue to be €40m, I have not been able to find any cost estimates.
+In the 2009/2010 season, about 8% of revenue (€14 m) came from match day revenue.
+Although management has indicated that it estimates the impact on revenue to be €40 m, I have not been able to find any cost estimates.

 A new risk factor emerges: Liquidity

 If we look at last year, operating margins were higher during the first half, so the losses are not likely to correct in the second half.
-Judging by this fact, I would estimate a total loss around €60m for the year.
+Judging by this fact, I would estimate a total loss around €60 m for the year.
 Were that to occur, 60% of shareholders equity would be wiped out of the balance sheet in one year.

 In addition to that, it is almost certain that Juve will have to invest in the new players (or buy players’ contracts that are currently on loan) for next season.
 With the club already in a negative cash position, the funding of new acquisitions is a concern.
-I would therefore regard it as highly probable that the club will need to raise additional equity.
+I would, therefore, regard it as highly probable that the club will need to raise additional equity.

 The dilution of share value would bring intrinsic value per share down to €1.34.
 The current price of Juve shares is about €0.81 indicating a margin of safety of about 40%.
 But that is without factoring in the risks concerning the new stadium and the uncertainty of future revenue and profitability because of that.

-I am bullish over the long term prospects of Juve, but my analysis leads me to think current risk-reward weighing is unattractive.
-I have therefore disposed of my position in the company, but will be following the company closely in the future.
+I am bullish over the long-term prospects of Juve, but my analysis leads me to think current risk-reward weighing is unattractive.
+I have therefore disposed of my position in the company but will be following the company closely in the future.